Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 Taking up mindfulness doesn’t necessarily mean having to meditate for hours on end each day either; it’s about forming small habits that add up over time.

-You could start with just five minutes per day focusing on your breath or engaging in guided meditations via apps or online platforms.
+You could start with just five minutes per day focusing on your breath or engaging in guided meditations via or online platforms.

 Even simple daily activities like washing dishes or walking can be transformed into opportunities for mindfulness when we devote our full attention to them without getting tangled up in thoughts about past regrets or future worries.